ReSurfEMG/learning/best_practices.md

 ### Name your folders and files without spaces

-Eventually, you will want to do something in command line with some other method that only deals well with things with sensible names.
-I know your folder entitled 'I don't care about my data' has a perfectly sensible name in your eyes, but for command line that is at a minumum 6 different variables, assuming you know how to write a special charecter to get the "'" in there.
+Eventually, you will want to do something in command line or with some other method that only deals well with things with sensible names.
+I know your folder entitled 'I don't care about my data' has a perfectly sensible name in your eyes, but for command line that is at a minimum 6 different variables, assuming you know how to write a special character to get the "'" in there.
 If you want such a long name it should be 'I_do_not_care_about_my_data' .
 The same goes for file names and all variables.
 Keep all names and variables space free.

 ### Stay off the main branch, open your own